ecmwf/ecflow/docs/client_api/command_internals.rst

             ------

-            Remove a set of suites, from an existing handle. arg1 = handle(integer)   # The handle must be an integer that is &gt; 0 arg2 = names             # should be a list of suite names, names not in the definition are ignored
+            Remove a set of suites, from an existing handle.

+            Argument(s):

+                handle: integer
+                    # The handle value (must be an integer &gt; 0)

+                names
+                    # A space separated list of suite names.
+                    # Note: names not in the definition are ignored.

             Usage: